WernerLars/Masterarbeit/README.md

 ## License

-This project has a MIT License.
+This project has a MIT-License.
 Details of permission and usage can be seen in LICENSE.txt File.